Qazzian/minesweeper/README.md

 Of course it may mean that my version is over engineered, but I'll leave that decision as an exercise for the reader.

+You can probably see how I've been influenced by react by how I've structured my code.
+The main class has various functions for managing state and a separate render function.
+I'm also treating each Square (or 'spot') as a separate component with it's own render function.